Special Anti-Robbery Squad: Aftermath

-On 15 October 2020, the National Executive Council (NEC), headed by Vice President Yemi Osinbajo, met with the governors of Nigeria's thirty-six states and representatives from Nigeria's Human Rights Commission and State Security to address the problems caused by SARS.
+On 15 October 2020, the Federal Executive Council (FEC), headed by Vice President Yemi Osinbajo, met with the governors of Nigeria's thirty-six states and representatives from Nigeria's Human Rights Commission and State Security to address the problems caused by SARS.
 After the meeting, the NEC directed the governors and the Federal Capital Territory Abuja to set up "judicial panels of inquiry" to investigate the various allegations of human rights violations carried out by SARS operatives.
 The panels, chaired by retired state judges with members from civil society groups, the Human Rights Commission, Citizens Mediation Centre, and two youth representatives, were directed to receive and investigate all complaints of police brutality including extra-judicial killings by police with the intention to bring justice for such victims and their families.
 The state governors were also charged with establishing proper oversight over future police activity.
 Most states moved quickly to set up the SARS investigating panels.
 However, on 9 November 2020, the police filed a lawsuit claiming that the panels were unconstitutional and illegal, and that state governors had no constitutionally granted powers to oversee the police.
 On 3 December 2020, the Inspector General of Police (IGP) ordered an investigation into the origins of the police lawsuit.
 Without explanation, the police withdrew their lawsuit, though there is still a great deal of uncertainty about whether the panels will be truly independent and will be able to fulfill their charge.
 In November and December 2020, #ENDSARS protestors continued to be harassed by police.

 On 22 October 2020, Nigerian President Muhammadu Buhari confirmed in a publicly-aired address that SARS had been dismantled and also accused some members of SARS of committing "acts of excessive force" when the unit was operational.
 Plans were then put in place to prosecute some former SARS members for extortion, rape, and murder.